AdobeDocs/campaign-standard.en/help/sending/using/confirming-the-send.md

 >[!NOTE]
 >
->If the message is scheduled, it will be sent when sending time is reached.
+>If the message is scheduled, it is sent when sending time is reached.
 For more on scheduling messages, refer to [this section](../../sending/using/about-scheduling-messages.md).

-If you are using a recurring delivery with no aggregation period, you can request confirmation before the delivery is sent.
-To do this, when configuring your message, open the **[!UICONTROL Schedule]** block of the delivery dashboard and activate the dedicated option.
+If you are using a recurring delivery with no aggregation period, you can request a confirmation before the delivery is sent.
+When configuring your message, open the **[!UICONTROL Schedule]** block of the delivery dashboard and activate the dedicated option.

 ![](assets/confirmation_recurring_deliveries.png)